rrwbec/humans-in-the-loop/assets/notes/reasoning.md

 Examples of stories include...

-* We way that water drops flow down a window
+* We way that water drops flow down a window pane
 * That time you accidentally threw a ball though Mr Smith's window
 * The typical process for boarding an aircraft
 * Your childhood
-* The sensations of a cold drink on a hot day
+* The sensations felt when having a cold drink on a hot day
 * Ideas about the future of humanity
-* How objects fall in gravity
+* How objects fall and bounce
 * The opening bars of a song

- _**In all cases, these include how you feel or felt about these things**_
+ _**The model includes how you feel or felt about these things**_

 ## Stories
 ### Story Ingredients